Smooth times of a flow in dimension 1: Proof of Theorem

 \subsubsection{Sergeraert's construction}

-We first need to understand how to build a $\CC^1$ contracting vector field whose flow contains smooth time-$t$ maps (not necessarily a dense subset of times for now) \emph{and} non-$\CC^2$ ones.
-This is what Sergeraert does in \cite{Se} (with a smooth time-$1$ map and a non-$C^2$ time-$\frac12$ map).
+It is already not obvious to build a $\CC^1$ contracting vector field on $\R_+$ whose flow contains \emph{some} smooth time-$t$ maps and some non-smooth ones.
+This is what Sergeraert does in \cite{Se}, with a smooth time-$1$ map and a non-$C^2$ time-$\frac12$ map.

-If we were working on $\R$ rather than $\R_+$, it would be easy to construct a $C^1$ vector field whose time-$1$ map is $C^\infty$ while its time-$\frac12$ map is not $C^3$, say: start with the unit vector field on $\R$ (whose time-$1$ map is the unit translation $T_1$), and pull it back (which corresponds to conjugating the flow maps) by any $C^2$ (so that the resulting vector field is $C^1$) and non-$C^3$ diffeomorphism $\Phi$ commuting with the unit translation (\ie leaving the time-$1$ map of the initial vector field unchanged) but not at all with the translation by $\frac12$ (taking $\Phi=\id$ on $[0,\frac12]$ and $\Phi\neq \id$ and not $C^3$ on $[\frac12,1]$ for example), so that the new time-$\frac12$ map is not $C^3$.
+Note that, if we work on $\R_+^*$ rather than $\R_+$, it is easy to construct a non-vanishing $C^1$ vector field whose time-$1$ map is $C^\infty$ while its time-$\frac12$ map is not.
+Indeed, first identify $\R_+^*$ with $\R$.
+Now start with the unit vector field on $\R$, whose time-$1$ map is the unit translation $T_1$.
+Pull it back by any $C^2$ and non-$C^3$ diffeomorphism $\Phi$ commuting with the unit translation but not at all with the translation by $\frac12$.
+For example, take $\Phi=\id$ on $[0,\frac12]$ and $\Phi\neq \id$ and not $C^3$ on $[\frac12,1]$.
+The new vector field is $C^1$ as a $C^2$-pull back of a smooth vector field.
+The new flow maps are conjugated to the old ones by $\Phi$.
+The time-$1$ map is thus left unchanged, while the new time-$\frac12$ map is not $C^3$ anymore.

-But this idea fails (at least without adaptation) in our ``contracting'' setting: if we start with a \emph{smooth} contracting vector field on $\R_+$, and we pull it back by a $C^2$-diffeomorphism $\Phi$ which commutes with the time-$1$ map, by Kopell's Lemma, $\Phi$ belongs to the flow, so the result of the pull-back is... the initial vector field!
+But this idea fails (at least without adaptation) on the \emph{closed} half-line: if we start with a smooth contracting vector field on $\R_+$, and we pull it back by a $C^2$-diffeomorphism $\Phi$ which commutes with the time-$1$ map, then by Kopell's Lemma, $\Phi$ belongs to the flow, so the result of the pull-back is... the initial vector field!
 Nevertheless, we will see shortly that the idea in Sergeraert's construction (though this is not explicit in his formulation) and in ours is indeed to start with a smooth vector field and to perform successive pull-backs by diffeomorphisms which ``almost'' commute with the time-$1$ map but do not commute at all with other times of the flow.
-It was pointed out to us by C. Bonatti that this construction can be slightly modified so that the conjugating diffeomorphisms in the sequence have disjoint supports, which makes the computations simpler.
+It was pointed out to us by C. Bonatti that this construction can be slightly modified so that the conjugating diffeomorphisms in the sequence have disjoint supports, which makes the computations much simpler.
 What we describe now is this ``variation on Sergeraert's construction''.